Starbucks pushes appeal in Memphis union case; US labor tactics scrutinized

 By Daniel Wiessner

-May 4 (Reuters) - Starbucks Corp's SBUX.O lawyers on Thursday will urge a U.S. appeals court to rule that a lower court should not have forced the company to reinstate seven workers allegedly fired for leading union organizing efforts.
+May 4 (Reuters) - U.S. appeals court judges on Thursday expressed skepticism that Starbucks Corp SBUX.O hurt a union organizing effort when it fired seven leaders, and appeared open to the coffee chain's argument that doing so did not violate federal labor law.

-The case involving a Starbucks cafe in Memphis, Tennessee is one of many legal disputes stemming from a nationwide union campaign at the world's biggest coffee chain whose labor practices are under scrutiny in the U.S. Congress.
+The case involving a Starbucks cafe in Memphis, Tennessee is one of many legal disputes stemming from a nationwide union campaign at the world's biggest coffee chain whose labor practices are under scrutiny from shareholders and the U.S. Congress.
+But it is among the first to reach an appeals court.

-Starbucks' lawyers on Thursday will tell a three-judge panel of the 6th U.S. Circuit Court of Appeals in Cincinnati, Ohio that a judge was wrong to rule that the firings of the Memphis workers were motivated by anti-union animus.
+Judges on a 6th U.S. Circuit Court of Appeals panel in Cincinnati, Ohio took issue with claims by Laurie Duggan, a lawyer for the U.S. National Labor Relations Board, that "union support inevitably dies" when organizers are fired.

+"It was the opposite of 'died,' it came to life," Circuit Judge Chad Readler said, noting that the Memphis store unionized months after the workers were fired.

 A loss for Starbucks could ratchet up scrutiny of its labor practices after a recent U.S. Senate hearing and a shareholder proposal directing the company to conduct an independent assessment of its response to the union campaign.